coryjbergquist/coding-meetups/coding_meetups/NOTES.md

-Scrape for coding meet ups in area
+- Scrape for coding meet ups in area
+- Utilize Meetup.com to search for groups in Phoenix
+- List groups, next meetup time, and additional info
+- List should always show the next meetup time.

 #this will stub out the structure of a new gem
 bundle gem coding_meetups